Martin Sheen: Activism

+On December 5, 2011, at Sing Sing Correctional Facility, Sheen met with Jon-Adrian Velazquez, now a legal reform activist who was wrongfully convicted for a 1998 murder of a retired police officer in Harlem.
+Velazquez was serving 25 years to a life prison sentence.
+Later that day, Sheen held a press conference at a Manhattan courthouse for Velazquez, advocating for his release.
+Sheen stated that the case "cries out for justice".
+After meeting Velazquez, Sheen said that it "confirmed my belief that Jon-Adrian Velazquez is an innocent man".

-In March 2012, Sheen and George Clooney performed in Dustin Lance Black's play, '8' — a staged reenactment of the federal trial that overturned California's Prop 8 ban on same-sex marriage — as attorney Theodore Olson.
+In March 2012, Sheen and George Clooney performed in Dustin Lance Black's play 8—a staged reenactment of the federal trial that overturned California's Prop 8 ban on same-sex marriage—as attorney Theodore Olson.
 The production was held at the Wilshire Ebell Theatre and broadcast on YouTube to raise money for the American Foundation for Equal Rights.
+On March 30, 2012, the Screen Actors Guild (SAG) and the American Federation of Television and Radio Artists (AFTRA) completed a merger of equals forming a new union SAG-AFTRA.
+As a result of this merger, a group of actors including Sheen, fellow voice actors Michael Bell, Clancy Brown, Wendy Schaal, her former stepmother Valerie Harper, and other actors including former SAG President Edward Asner, Ed Harris, and Nancy Sinatra immediately sued against the current SAG President Ken Howard and several SAG Vice Presidents to overturn the merger and separate the (now merged) two unions because of their claims that the election was improper.
+The plaintiffs dropped their lawsuit several months later.

 Sheen reunited with the cast of The West Wing in September 2012 to produce a video explaining Michigan's ballot and its partisan and nonpartisan sections.
 The video doubled as a campaign ad for Bridget McCormack, who was running as a nonpartisan candidate for Michigan's Supreme Court.
 McCormack's sister, actress Mary McCormack, co-starred with Sheen on The West Wing in its final three seasons.

+Sheen wrote a foreword to Mark Lane's autobiography, Citizen Lane (2012).
 When the film Bhopal: A Prayer for Rain premiered in 2014, Sheen advocated for Amnesty International's campaign Justice for Bhopal.

 Sheen narrated the trailer for a proposed documentary film about the prosecution of former Alabama governor Don Siegelman in 2015.

+Sheen narrated the feature-length documentary film based on the Peter Navarro book Death by China, released in 2012.
+The documentary was financed by Nucor steel corporation, and has been endorsed by Donald Trump.

+Sheen donated $1000 to Irish political party Sinn Féin.